-If you or your child don't qualify for the Get Help With Tech scheme it's worth asking your mobile provider directly if there's any other assistance you might be able to get.
-EE and Plusnet, for example, don't charge data if you're using the BBC Bitesize educational website, while there's no data charge for O2 users on several sites, including Hungry Little Minds and the free school meal voucher site.
+- If you or your child don't qualify for the Get Help With Tech scheme, it's worth asking your mobile provider directly if there's any other assistance you might be able to get.
+EE and Plusnet, for example, don't charge for data if you're using the BBC Bitesize educational website, while there's no data charge for O2 users on several sites, including Hungry Little Minds and the free school meal voucher site.
 Giffgaff, meanwhile, runs a hardship fund offering free minutes, texts or data to those who need it, which can include students.

 What about elsewhere across the UK?